guddu-b-singh/spinny-revenue-optimization/README.md

 # Spinny Used Car Revenue Optimization using ETL, Python & Tableau

-## End-to-end ETL, EDA, and price modeling project using Python, Scipy, and Tableau to optimize used car pricing for Spinny.
+## A complete end-to-end project to extract, transform, and analyze used car data for Spinny to uncover revenue-impacting insights using Python and Tableau.

 ## 📌 Objective